The Cheaper the Crook

 -- Cook recalls the life of a character actor

-From his first memorable appearance in The Maltese Falcon as Wilmer, the hapless diminutive gunsel who Bogey constantly thwarts, Elisha Cook, Jr. went on to star in a long line of distinguished hard-boiled, noir and detective films, even eventually, reprising the role of Wilmer in The Black Bird in 1975.
+From his first memorable appearance in The Maltese Falcon as Wilmer, the hapless diminutive gunsel in the over-sized overcoat who Bogey constantly thwarts, Elisha Cook, Jr. went on to star in a long line of distinguished hard-boiled, noir and detective films, even eventually, reprising the role of Wilmer in The Black Bird in 1975.

-He usually played a loser of some sort, and at five-foot-two, with those big, buggy eyes and voice that sounded like he'd spent his entire childhood getting punched in the throat, life did not usually treat the characters he played kindly.
+He had over 200 film and television credits, but he usually played a loser of some sort, and at five-foot-two, with those big, buggy eyes and voice that sounded like he'd spent his entire childhood getting punched in the throat, life did not usually treat the characters he played kindly.

 But he sure had a long run...

-A thin nasty slice of German Expressionism, this 63-minute film is considered by many to be the "first true film noir."
-Cook plays a hack falsely accused of murder.
+A thin nasty slice of German Expressionism, American-style, this 63-minute film is considered by many to be the "first true film noir."
+Cook plays a sap falsely accused of murder, in a small but key role.
+But the one to watch is Cook's fellow noir icon, Peter Lorre, as a creepy murder suspect.
+The two would team up again in the next year's The Maltese Falcon.

 Poor Wilmer.
 One of the all-time great supporting bits in one of the all-time great P.I. flicks, he plays the hapless gunsel.
 You almost feel sorry for the little weasel.
 So young, so doomed.